rameshbalan/Python-Course/Day2/README.md

 What's the difference between lists and dictionaries?

 A list is an ordered sequence of objects, whereas dictionaries are unordered sets.
-But the main difference is that items in dictionaries are accessed via keys and not via their position/index.
+But the main difference is that items in `dictionaries are accessed via keys and not via their position/index`.

 #### Challenge: